stevelab1/netlify-cra-legacy/README.md

 ## Description

-A project setup for CI/CD with [Create React App (CRA)](https://github.com/facebook/create-react-app), Github Actions and Netlify using legacy versions of React.
+A project-setup for CI/CD with [Create React App (CRA)](https://github.com/facebook/create-react-app), Github Actions and Netlify using legacy versions of React.
 Useful if your project includes legacy dependencies.

 ## Usage